AdobeDocs/analytics.en/help/analyze/report-builder/troubleshoot.md

 ---
-description: Ways you can optimize report builder delivery, and a list of error messages that could occur occasionally.
+description: Learn how you can optimize Report Builder delivery, and a list of error messages that might occur.
 title: Troubleshooting and best practices for Report Builder
 uuid: 36a08143-dc78-40f5-9ce9-7d16980aa27b
 feature: Report Builder